Information for remarketing

 Using Domain Driven Design as a foundation

 Domain Driven Design was used as a foundation for the DLL remarketing platform.
 Curious what Domain Driven Design can do for your business (software)?
-Denis Bos wrote an interesting blog article.Read more
+We wrote an interesting blog article about this.Read more